Estonian Air: Early years

 In March 2007, Estonian Air announced that they will lease another Boeing 737-500 and serve a new destination, Vienna.
-Estonian Air has leased two Saab 340s and in June 2008 Estonian Air established a new company, Estonian Air Regional.
-Under that name, it added new destinations from Tallinn to Kuressaare, Stockholm, Helsinki and Vilnius.
+Estonian Air leased two Saab 340s and in June 2008 the air carrier established a subsidiary company, Estonian Air Regional.
+This added new destinations from Tallinn to Kuressaare, Stockholm, Helsinki and Vilnius.
 Later on to Saint Petersburg and to Minsk.

 In 2008, three new destinations (Minsk, Munich and Rome) were served and the company announced that it was ordering three Bombardier CRJ900 NG and further 3 options.
 On 27 November 2008, Estonian Prime Minister Andrus Ansip announced that SAS had approached the Estonian government, urgently requesting a cash injection to save the airline and offering to buy out the government's stake in the airline.
 The Estonian government is reportedly in negotiations with ferry company Tallink to come up with a counter-proposal.

 In 2009, Estonian Air gave up its Vienna, Frankfurt and Simferopol routes.
 The company closed its ground handling division.
 New destinations from Tallinn were Amsterdam, Berlin and St. Peterburg, new route was Tartu–Stockholm.